kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Left atrial pressure may be measured reasonably accurately
 	D. It can be used as part of the thermodilution mechanism to measure cardiac output accurately
 	E. It should always be inserted under strict aseptic technique - T

-#### Answer: B. Pulmonary arterial pressures readings of 6–12 mmHg are normal - ?
+#### Answer: B. Pulmonary arterial pressures readings of 6–12 mmHg are normal - *FALSE* = E. It should always be inserted under strict aseptic technique - TRUE
+- All CVP lines and Swan–Ganz catheters should be inserted under the strictest of aseptic technique
+	- as infection is the commonest complication of these procedures

 ### Q47
 _Cerebrospinal fluid_ is connected to the _subarachnoid space_ from the ventricles via the: